-Take the recent findings from a comprehensive study into the Total Economic Impact of Workplace by Facebook, conducted by Forrester Consulting.
+Take the recent findings from a comprehensive study into the Total Economic Impact of Workplace from Meta, conducted by Forrester Consulting.
 The study involved over 200 companies that have used Workplace for a number of years.
 As a direct result of using Workplace to connect all employees on one platform, and enable bottom-up communication and cross-team collaboration, these companies achieved:

 On average, these companies also reported a 3.9 x return on investment in Workplace over a 3 year period and $13.1 million in quantified benefits over 3 years.
 These tangible improvements across a number of business areas make a strong case for using collaborative, intuitive tools to build a more connected workforce.